withastro/automation/README.md

 Each template should contain the `<names>` placeholder to be replaced by the names of one or more co-authors for this commit.
 (Ignored for commits without any co-authors.)

-When designing templates, bear in mind that `<names>` could be one, two, or more names.
+When writing congrats messages, remember that `<names>` could be one, two, or more names.
+So, create messages that can work for both a single co-author and for several people, for example, "This PR was made even better by `<names>`!"

 ## [`format.yml`](./.github/workflows/format.yml)